-We couldn’t see palm oil as an ingredient in the shadows, but the shades are all quite shimmery so perhaps not ideal if you are worried about hiding fine lines.
+We couldn’t see palm oil as an ingredient in the shadows.
+The shades are all quite shimmery so perhaps not ideal if you are worried about hiding fine lines.

 All Earth Mineral Cosmetics

 Their products are animal-friendly, vegan friendly and cruelty-free.
-They do offer return by post TerraCycle, but also have pots for life that can be refilled with their 100% biodegradable and recyclable refills.
-I’m still not convinced with TerraCycle as it’s really hard to find drop-off locations, however, they do offer recycling by post which makes it much easier to return packaging for recycling.
+They do offer return by post-TerraCycle.
+They also have pots for life that can be refilled with their 100% biodegradable and recyclable refills.
+I’m still not convinced with TerraCycle as it’s really hard to find drop-off locations.
+However, they do offer recycling by post which makes it much easier to return packaging for recycling.